Thérèse Tréfouël: Research and career

-In the early 1920s, Thérèse and her husband worked at the Pasteur Institute, in the laboratory of Ernest Fourneau — known as the father of medicinal chemistry.
+In the early 1920s, Thérèse and her husband worked at the Pasteur Institute, in the laboratory of Ernest Fourneau, known as the father of medicinal chemistry.
 By studying derivatives of arsenic, they created drugs that could be used against syphilis (Stovarsol), African trypanosomiasis (Orsanine, moranyl), and malaria (Rodoquine).
 Stovarsol and Orsanine are both isomers of acetylaminohydroxyphenylarsonic acid.
-This was the first demonstration that isomers of the same molecule could have such different and specific properties.
-The Tréfouëls received several awards for this work, including the Prix Parkin from the Institut de France (1927), the Prix Louis (1932) and the Prix Paultre (1932) from the Académie de Médecine.
+These chemical compounds were the first demonstration that isomers of the same molecule could have such different and specific properties.

 They are best known for their 1935 co-discovery, together with the pharmacologist Daniel Bovet and the bacteriologist Frederico Nitti, of sulfanilamide, a novel antibiotic.
+Based on the team's research on the metabolism of prontosil, the discovery subsequently led to the production of a multitude of effective derivatives resulting from the addition of substituents to the amine attached to the SO2 group in sulfanilimide.

 In 1938, Jacques started his own laboratory at the Pasteur Institute.
 In 1940, Jacques was appointed as director of the institute, at which point Tréfouël took over the management of the laboratory.
 After the Second World War, the Tréfouëls continued their research into sulfamides.
 In 1954, they established the use of diaminodiphenyl sulfone for the treatment of leprosy and tuberculosis.
 Thérèse officially became the head of the laboratory in 1955, while Jacques served as the director of the Institute for a total of 24 years.

+Thérèse retired in 1963, and died in 1978, a year after her husband.

+Honours and awards

-The Tréfouëls were nominated for a Nobel Prize in Chemistry in 1950.
+The Tréfouëls received several awards for their medical compounds, including the Prix Parkin from the Institut de France (1927), the Prix Louis (1932) and the Prix Paultre (1932) from the Académie de Médecine.
+The Tréfouëls were nominated for a Nobel Prize in Chemistry in 1950 by Pauline Ramart.
 In 1955, they were nominated for the Prix du Conseil National de l'Ordre des Pharmaciens, for their lifetime achievements in medicinal chemistry.

-Thérèse retired in 1963, and died in 1978, a year after her husband.

-Legacy

 The Jacques and Thérèse Tréfouël Square in Paris (15e Arr.)

-The Jacques and Thérèse Tréfouël Square in Paris was named after Tréfouël and her husband.
+The Jacques and Thérèse Tréfouël Square in Paris was named after Tréfouëls.

+In 2026, Tréfouël was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.